CocoGinger/arena/README.md

 * Leverage components, one of the more powerful features of Vue.js.
 * Familiarize yourself with core Vue.js concepts.

-### Get Started

-> This app uses the Vue CLI to scaffold a basic skeleton for the app and multiple npm packages.
-Refer to the [tutorial](http://savvyapps.com/blog/definitive-guide-building-web-app-vuejs-firebase) to learn how to set up a production-ready version of this app using Vue CLI.
-You will need node.js installed on your computer to run this app locally.
-Download it at https://nodejs.org/ if you haven't already.
-Follow the instructions below to get up and running.

 ``` bash
 # install dependencies